bcgov/educ-studentsuccess/README.md

 ### OCI Installation (aka Oracle Hell)

-I would have rather eaten 10 spiders in my sleep than figure out the installation of the PHP Oracle drivers for this project.

 ESDR2 uses [the laravel-oci8 Oracle driver](https://github.com/yajra/laravel-oci8) for integration with [Eloquent](https://laravel.com/docs/5.2/eloquent)/Laravel.

 If you are using Windows for development and PHP version 5.6.x, then you will probably have to do [the following](https://stackoverflow.com/a/30782503/1171790):